cloudmesh/cloudmesh-ee/docs/source/readme.rst

 -  ``--name=NAME`` - specifies the name used in the `generate command <#command-1---generating-experiments>`__.
-The generate command will inspect the ``<NAME>.json`` file and build the necessary commands to run all permutations that the cloudmesh sbatch command generated.
+The generate command will inspect the ``<NAME>.json`` file and build the necessary commands to run all permutations that the cloudmesh ee command generated.

 Note that this command only generates the script, and you must run the